umts/pvta-multiplatform/README.md

 The app is a hybrid that uses the Ionic framework.
 This enables us to write Javascript and have a fluid, beautiful app on all the smartphone platforms we could dream of!

 All data comes from REST-ful endpoints located on the PVTA's website.
+There is currently no distinction between production and development data.

 To begin developing, follow these steps: